-Everyone knows how important the heart is when it comes to our health.
-Keeping us alive by pumping oxygenated blood around the body all day everyday, the heart may only be the size of your two hands clasped together but, what it does is no mean feat.
-Beating on an average of 100,000 times a day, the heart is one of our most vital organs and can impressively pump around one million barrels of blood during an average lifetime!
+We all know that the heart is responsible for pumping oxygenated blood around the body and just how important this is.
+A healthy heart allows you to move more freely, have more energy and find exercise easier.
+Although it may only be the size of two hands clasped together, the heart is a muscle that keeps you alive.
+Beating on an average of 100,000 times a day, it is one of our most vital organs and can pump around one million barrels of blood during an average lifetime!

 - The heart can pump 2,000 gallons of blood around 60,000 miles of blood vessels every day thanks to three layers of tissue that it is made up of.
-The pericardium is a thin outer lining that protects and surrounds your heart, the myocardium is a thick muscular middle layer that contracts and squeezes blood out of your heart and lastly, the endocardium is a thin inner lining that separates the four chambers of the heart.
+The pericardium is a thin outer lining that protects and surrounds your heart, the myocardium is a thick muscular middle layer that contracts and squeezes blood out of your heart and, the endocardium is a thin inner lining that separates the four chambers of the heart.

 - To ensure that your heart stays as healthy as possible there are choices that you can make.
 Obvious changes such as; not smoking, eating unprocessed high-quality foods, animal-based omega-3 fats and exercising all help to maintain a healthy heart.
 Other methods include managing stress and mental well-being and receiving an optimum level of vitamin D.

 - The average woman’s heart beats around 8 times more per minute than a males.
 So, as you can see, the heart plays a vital role in our everyday lives without us really realising the impressive features that it has.